 If the different styles of yoga are layers, Hatha yoga is the base.
-The meditative, stress-busting practice hones in on many of the basic yoga postures, making it a perfect introduction for beginners.
+The meditative, stress-busting practice hones in on many of the basic yoga postures, making it a perfect introduction for beginners and experienced yogis alike.

 What Is Hatha Yoga?

-Those eight limbs of yoga that Glover refers to are yoga's principles for living a purposeful life, which are found in the yoga guidebook, Yoga Sutras of Pantanjali, from sage Sri Swami Satchidananda.
+Those eight limbs of yoga are yoga's principles for living a purposeful life, according to the yoga guidebook, Yoga Sutras of Pantanjali, from sage Sri Swami Satchidananda.
 They are:

 - Yama (restraint)